Hounslow Council Policy Consultations: Air Quality

 Hounslow Council’s Local Plan

 Hounslow Council is consulting on its approach to planning along the “Great West Corridor”.
-This is likely to include an as yet unspecified number of tall buildings.
-How tall is not yet specified, nor the locations.
+This is likely to include a number of tall buildings.
+How many and tall is not yet specified, nor the locations.
 You can see the comments we have submitted on the draft Plan here:

 and on the background paper on design and conservation here: